 They aren't necessarily the most unique.

-The hospitality.
+Meaningful hospitality.

-Every element contributes to the overall experience.
+Every decision contributes to the overall experience.

-They're participating in a story.
+They're becoming part of a story.

-And every great story is intentionally crafted.
+And every great story is intentionally designed.

-The Hidden Architecture of Great Weddings
+The Invisible Architecture of Great Celebrations

 Not the prettiest.